visual arts

 • Intermediate Art

-In this course, students develop their personal style, artistic vision, and creative expression through the exploration of various art and design genres.
+In this course students develop their personal style, artistic vision, and creative expression through the exploration of various art and design genres.
 Building on the skills introduced in Drawing and Design, Intermediate Art emphasizes concept and quality over quantity as students work to refine their art.
 The course may be repeated for credit, as the curriculum and assignments change each semester, allowing students’ work to progress over time.

 • Intermediate Photography